Psychological services – plastic surgery

-• What impact does altered or unusual appearance have on people’s lives?
+• What impact does altered or unusual appearance have on your life?

-• What do people hope plastic surgery will change about their lives?
+• What do you hope plastic surgery will change about your life?

 • Are there alternatives to procedures like scar removal or birth mark removal?

-We assess each patient to see if we can make these changes without plastic surgery.
+They assess each patient to see if these changes can be made without plastic surgery.

-We can help set goals and help patients to change any necessary behaviour before an operation, such as stopping smoking.
+The team can help patients set goals and change any necessary behaviour before an operation, such as stopping smoking.

 Managing patient expectations

-We work hard to ensure plastic surgery patients fully understand their surgery and know what is planned and what it will involve.
-We work with patients individually and in groups to educate them about the risks and complications of their plastic surgery, as well as how they can reduce risk and manage their recovery after their operation.
+They work with patients individually and in groups to educate them about the risks and complications of their plastic surgery, as well as how they can reduce risk and manage their recovery after the operation.

 Managing patient trauma